-Friedrich Denny Larke was one of the founders of Rogers
+Friedrich Denny Larke was one of the

 City.
 An immigrant from England who had worked as a fur

-trader for the Hudson Bay Company for a season, Larke first
+trader for the Hudson Bay Company for a season, Larke

-came here in 1868 as a member of a government survey party
+came here in 1868 as a member of a government survey

 headed by William Rogers, for whom the community